 Jozef Israels, Peasant Family at Table.
 Oil on canvas, 1882.
 Approximately 28" x 41".
 Van Gogh Museum, Amsterdam.

-Inspired by Millet's The Sower and Israels' Peasant Family at Table, van Gogh created Potato Eaters, which echoes Israels' work of art.
+Inspired by Millet's The Sower and Israels' Peasant Family at Table, Vincent created Potato Eaters, which echoes Israels' work of art.

 Van Gogh's painting, however, has darker hues, an impasto paint texture, and more influence from Rembrandt's tenebrism (a painting style employed by Caravaggio and followers in which a few objects are brightly lit while the majority are in heavy shadow).

 Its perspective is askew - look how abruptly the ceiling beams recede - and reveals van Gogh's technical naivete.
 Or is it genius?